-The purpose of outlining expectations and discipline procedures is to shepherd all students, holding them consistently accountable to Godly conduct.
-We maintain Scripture as the center of our program and as the standard by which we educate and train our students.
+We maintain Scripture as the center of our program and as the standard by which we educate and direct students.
 We highly value, and desire to preserve, the friendly and orderly environment that characterizes our program, allowing each student to pursue quality learning and develop Godly character while on our campus.

 Students are not permitted to: